cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 Before you start using the containers you have to initialize a few things.
 Most importantly this includes seeding the postgres database.
-However if you have not yet run the ``i18n-compile`` and ``doc`` make targets these should also be executed (in the container).
+However if you have not yet run the ``i18n-compile`` and ``doc`` make targets these should also be executed (from either inside or outside the container).
 To do this you can run the following:

 .. code-block:: console

+    $ # navigate to the repository root
     $ make i18n-compile
     $ make doc
     $ sed -e 's|Path("/log/cdedb-|Path("/var/log/cdedb/|' \